sanjay-ks23/sanjay-ks23.github.io/_posts/2025-08-19-Real Madrid vs Osasuna.md

 One positive is Militao looks good, just as I was saying that brother took 2 mins to kick a ball.
 Still stupid while anticipating when the striker goes deep to get the ball, the same old stuff

 We need to stop this short corner and free-kick stuff, you can see that it is etched that Vini only pays with that everyone against us mentality.
 Mbappe and Huijsen have been the only sparks in this half.
-There is no wingplay; the wingers are too pedestrian
+There is no wingplay; the wingers are too pedestrian.